wacuuu/workload-collocation-agent/README.rst

 -----------------------------------------------
 Wrapper allows to provide a different implementation of the workload output parsing function.
 Example with dummy parsing function is in wrapper/example_workload_wrapper.py.
 To use the implemented function, developer has to create his own, workload specific pex.
-One has to extend the tox.ini file with a new environment with different starting point, here wrapper.example_workload_wrapper and .pex output file:
+One has to extend the tox.ini file with a new environment with different starting point, here wrapper.parser_example_workload and .pex output file:

 .. code-block:: sh